 Related lesson: The Magic Of Learning From Different Musical Styles & Genres

-This is a genre that is often looked down upon by some jazz players but those very same players often can’t play rock.
-Rock teaches you how to play riffs with attitude and flair and how to make music often with very simple harmony.
+Rock can be looked down upon by some jazz players but those same players often can't play rock.
+It teaches you how to play riffs with attitude and flair and how to make music often with very simple harmony.
 The minor pentatonic and blues scales feature a lot, especially in classic rock.

 Related lesson: Learn A Bass Line (Fast Rock)

 Popular music is designed to appeal to the masses and not all of it is great.
-However, the best pop music delivers catchy hooks, groove and melody in short format, creating unforgettable gems.
-There’s a real beauty to pop basslines and it’s not easy to create really memorable ones.
+The best pop music delivers catchy hooks, groove, and melody in short format.
+There's a real beauty to pop basslines and it's not easy to create really memorable ones.